sudosu404/tailnet-lib/docs/content/docs/v2/advanced/tailscale.md

 #### Restart

-Restart TSDProxy to apply the changes.
+Restart Tailnet to apply the changes.

 {{% /steps %}}

 ## Funnel

-In addition to configuring TSDProxy to enable Funnel, you need to grant permissions in the Tailscale ACL.
+In addition to configuring Tailnet to enable Funnel, you need to grant permissions in the Tailscale ACL.
 See [Troubleshooting](.././troubleshooting/#funnel-doesnt-work) for more details.
 Also read Tailscale's [Funnel documentation](https://tailscale.com/kb/1223/funnel#requirements-and-limitations) for requirements and limitations.